For reproducibility

 # Calculate the percents

-tumor.stromal.data <- data.frame(stromal.amount, tumor.amount)
+<- data.frame(stromal.amount, tumor.amount)

-tumor.stromal.data$patient <- rownames(tumor.stromal.data)
+tumor.stromal.data $patient <- rownames(tumor.stromal.data)

 tumor.stromal.data$stromal.percent <- (